suparngp/plex-personal-shows-agent.bundle/README.md

 ```
 Tutorials
---- Guitar Scales #This is the show name
+--- Guitar Scales # This is the show name
+------ cover.jpg # default poster for the show
 ------ The Ionian Mode # This is the Season or group name
+---------- cover.jpg # default poster for the season
 ---------- S1E0 - Introduction # This is the first episode of season 1.
 You can use E1 as well.
 ```
 ![Directory View](docs/directory.png)